Blaizzy/mlx-embeddings/docs/Homebrew-homebrew-cask-Maintainer-Guide.md

 ## Common Situations

-Here is a list of the most common situations that arise in PRs and how to handle them:
+Here is a list of the most common situations that arise in cask PRs and how to handle them:

 - The `version` and `sha256` both change (keeping the same format): Merge.
 - Only the `sha256` changes: Merge unless the version needs to be updated as well.